-This might affect the company in a negative way.
+It might negatively affect the company.
 If the company is a growth company, the company might need to have additional capital to maintain inventory.
 If the company has taken a loan for which the interest costs are more than the current net income, then the company does not have enough working capital to cover the interest expenses.
-In such cases, the company has to sell off its assets to make sure they cover the expenses – which is the beginning stages of bankruptcy.
+In such cases, the company has to sell off its assets to make sure they cover the expenses.
+It is the beginning stage of bankruptcy.

-Although a revenue deficit does not mean the company has started losing money, it does have implications that go far beyond a single number.
-From analyst’s estimates to companies working, revenue deficit is a major number that is used to gauge the workings of a company and how it might behave in the upcoming future.
+A revenue deficit does not mean the company has started losing money.
+However, it does have implications that go far beyond a single number.
+From analyst’s estimates to companies working, revenue deficit is a significant number that is used to gauge the workings of a company and how it might behave in the upcoming future.

 - The most obvious way is how the analysts are going to look at the revenues in the upcoming time periods.
 In most cases, analysts use predictions to analyze stock prices.
-Net income is one of the most important factors in predicting stock prices.
-A change in such prediction would adversely affect the analyst’s stock value and in turn, most probably, market value.
+Net income is one of the essential factors in predicting stock prices.
+A change in such prediction would adversely affect the analyst’s stock value and, in turn, most probably, market value.

 - Having a revenue deficit would adversely affect how the company is going to perform in the upcoming time period.
-The revenue deficit size tells us the details about whether a company has enough money left to pay its interest charges and whether it has enough amount to have the growth rates it is predicting to have.
+The revenue deficit size tells us the details about whether a company has enough money left to pay its interest charges.
+Or whether it has enough amount to have the growth rates it is predicting to have.

-- Many corporates get their loans on interest rates determined by their credit ratings. in such a system, credit rating is one of the most important metrics for a company.
-The process for credit ratings is that the company gives details regarding how it can manage its loans and the credit rating agency takes that into consideration while giving out the credit rating.
+- Many corporates get their loans on interest rates determined by their credit ratings.
+In such a system, credit rating is one of the most critical metrics for a company.
+The process for credit ratings is that the company gives details regarding how it can manage its loans, and the credit rating agency takes that into consideration while giving out the credit rating.
 A revenue deficit might signal to the credit rating agencies that the company is not good enough and does not have as much expected business or market share or operational efficiency as the agency has expected.
 This signaling might force the credit rating agencies to reduce the credit rating of the company.
-This increases the financial risk of the company.
+It increases the financial risk of the company.